Unraveling Six Myths of Cybersecurity

 We’re a Small Business, Cyber-Criminals Aren’t Interested in Us

 To large businesses reading this section, your company is only as safe as your weakest third party.
 Many organizations simply don’t realize the number of outside sources they risk exposure through.
-Whether it’s an outside payroll provider, a subcontractor, or a vendor, ask questions about their security measures before doing entering into a business relationship.
+Whether it’s an outside payroll provider, a subcontractor, or a vendor, ask questions about their security measures before entering into a business relationship.

 Our Passwords Are Strong, What Could Go Wrong